 Peer advisors are also encouraged to volunteer to help with promotion of study abroad in general on campus by providing presentations, tabling, and posting fliers.
 Experience as a peer adviser provides returning students with an opportunity to enhance their resumes by contributing to the mission of the Office of International Programs in these ways and more.

-APPLY BY FEBRUARY 1ST IF YOU WOULD LIKE TO BE A PEER ADVISOR FOR SPRING 2014!
+APPLY BY SEPTEMBER 10TH IF YOU WOULD LIKE TO BE A PEER ADVISOR FOR FALL 2014!

 If you are a returning study abroad student who is interested in becoming a Peer Advisor, fill out this brief application embedded below on this webpage and you will be contacted with more information.
 Remember to click the "submit" button!